OmengU/quap/documentation/documentation.typ

 These goals may be completed if all must-goals have already been completed before the hand-in date.
 Thus, they are considered optional:
 - *Packaging/Containerization* #linebreak()The application may be able to be easily installed/run.
 Meaning that it can be started by a simple click or by a few CMD Commands.
 -	*Exporting/Importing of quizzes* #linebreak()The instructor may be able to import/export quizzes as text files that can be, when imported into another instance of the program running on an entirely different Computer, fully converted back into a valid quiz, which can immediately be played.
--	*Animations* #linebreak()The application may contain animations in select parts of the UI (player view, question overview), which may help boost student engagement.
+-	*Animations* #linebreak()The application may contain animations in select parts of the #acr("UI") (player view, question overview), which may help boost student engagement.
 -	*More question types* #linebreak()The application may contain more than the two previously described (single choice, multiple choice) question types.
 Possible additions include text field entry (example: Math question), slider, sorting entries, …

 == Project Organization